Gethe/wow-ui-source/README.markdown

 #### Death Knights

-* Glyph of Chains of Ice: Now causes Chains of Ice to apply Frost Fever instead of dealing damage.
 * Glyph of Disease: When this glyph causes Frost Fever to be refreshed, it will now also trigger a refresh of Icy Talons.

 #### Mages